adlrocha/ipfs-bootcamp/day1/README.md

   - How gateways work?
   - Differences between pinning and adding.
   - _(exercise)_ [Unpin content from Pinata](https://docs.pinata.cloud/api-pinning/unpin)
+  - Configuring our go-ipfs node to use Pinata as pinning service.
+        - Ensure there is another node pinning content.

 #### Getting files
 - Getting a file from IPFS